messsimo/uni_practice/README.md

 Now, the template may work on Windows without WSL.
-The reason it's not recommended is because Latex is known to cause issues because of incorrect package versions.
+The reason it's not recommended is because Latex is known to cause issues on Windows because of incorrect package versions.
-Latex on Linux is more stable.
+Latex on Linux is more stable in this regard.

 ## Ubuntu

+Run the following commands to install the required packages and fonts:

 ```shell
 sudo apt update